clam119/Northcoders-News-API-Documentation/docs/Topics/get-topics.md

 sidebar_position: 1
 ---

-This will list all of the available topics in the Northcoders News API.
+This will list all of the available topics in the Northcoders News API that includes the two keys of: `slug` and `description`.

 ## Example Response